Kingsland45/Portfolio/README.md

 This is a backend project, following it can give a great starting point for businesses who want to build their own server or simply provide valuable education on a broad range of computer science server creation topics.
 It allows for cloud infrustucture and server creation in a controlled and safe environment.
+However, for a professional and secure build, see my "Professional Voxmox Server" project.

 If there are ever any issues, the VM can revert to saved states or outright get deleted without affecting the host system.